Mityuha/sugaru/README.md

 ## Dependencies

-The only sugaru's dependency is [typer](https://typer.tiangolo.com/).
+Sugaru has some default dependencies, that are:
+- [typer](https://typer.tiangolo.com/).
 Typer makes sugaru more convenient to use.
+- [pyyaml](https://pyyaml.org/).
+Sugaru manages to deal with yaml files by default.

 You can also install [loguru](https://loguru.readthedocs.io/en/stable/) for more beautiful logs.

 ## Changelog